 The sugar rush you get after eating a handful of gummy worms might help you stay productive for a few minutes, but a drop in energy will quickly follow.
 Stick with natural sources of energy, like fruits and veggies, instead.
 Your levels will stay consistent, so you can finish that jog and still have enough energy to make dinner.

 WHEN YOU EAT IT AGAIN, YOU’LL REALLY APPRECIATE IT

 After giving up sugar for a week, we rewarded ourselves with a big pat on the back.
-Just kidding--we rewarded ourselves with ice cream.
+Just kidding—we rewarded ourselves with frozen yogurt.
 Usually we’d gobble up the entire thing in five minutes and then head over to the bakery next door, but this time, we savored every bite.
 Moderation is key, people.